THE SUITOR

 The appellate court—that would be a safe place to work.
 There were armed guards at the entrances.
 There were security checkpoints and metal scanners.
 He wondered if he should point this out to her.
 Better not.

 But why shouldn’t he have advocated for Anna with Sam Kohler?
-He was a father who saw an opportunity to help his child.
-That’s what parents do—it’s called putting your loved ones first, above all others.
+Art was a father who saw an opportunity to help his child.
+That’s what parents do—it’s called putting your loved ones first, above all others, at all times.
+He’d do anything for his daughter.
+Both daughters.
 You don’t like it?
 Sue him.

 David Klein